Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 \section{Convergence analysis}

-We shall prove the convergence rate of our symplectic stochastic integrators in computing effective diffusivity based on a probabilistic approach, which allows us to get rid of the exponential growth factor in our error estimate.
+We shall prove the convergence rate of our symplectic stochastic integrators in computing effective diffusivity based on a probabilistic approach, which allows us to get rid of the exponential growth factor in our error estimate. {As stated at the beginning of Section \ref{sec:DerivationSchemes}, we will first limit our analysis to 2D separable Hamiltonian velocity fields.
+We will show in Section \ref{sec:HighDimensionalCases} that all the derivations can be generalized to high-dimensional cases.}